enactjs/cli/docs/adding-a-sass-stylesheet.md

 Following this rule often makes CSS preprocessors less useful, as features like mixins and nesting are replaced by component composition.
 You can, however, integrate a CSS preprocessor if you find it valuable.

-Thanks to enactjs/cli, you can use Sass without installing `sass`.
+Thanks to Enact CLI, you can use Sass without installing `sass`.
 Now you can rename `src/App/App.module.less` to `src/App/App.module.scss` and update `src/App/App.js` to import `./App.module.scss`.
 This file and any other file will be automatically compiled if imported with the extension `.scss` or `.sass`.